William Connell (Pennsylvania politician): Early life

-William Connell was born on September 10, 1827, in Sydney in the Nova Scotia colony of British Canada.
+William Connell was born on September 10, 1827, in Sydney in the colony of Nova Scotia colony, British Canada.
 His parents were of Scotch-Irish descent.
-He moved with his parents to Hazleton, Pennsylvania, in 1844.
-He worked in the coal mines, and in 1856 he was appointed superintendent of the mines of the Susquehanna & Wyoming Valley Railroad & Coal Company, with offices in Scranton.
+In 1844, he moved with his parents to what is now Hazleton, Pennsylvania, where he worked in the coal mines as a driver boy.
+In 1856, he was promoted to superintendent over the Susquehanna and Wyoming Valley Railroad and Coal Company's National and Stafford mines in Minooka, with offices in Scranton.